 SPX is at a potentially significant inflection point here, with a setup for a possible sharp retracement.
 SPX has broken down from a short term rising wedge and formed a possible double top.
 A possible hourly RSI 14 sell signal is brewing and the obvious first downside target on SPX in the event of a significant reversal here would be channel support in the 2740 area.
 We are looking for a sharp retracement soon and it could well start here.

 This is the heart and soul of the web site.
 Here we have literally tens of thousands of posts dating back over a decade.
 These are listed in reverse chronological order.
 You can also click on any category icon to see posts tagged with that particular category.

-Stan and I are doing our monthly free public Chart Chat on Sunday looking at the usual wide range of tickers over world equity, bond, commodity and forex markets.
-If you’d like to attend you can register for that on our May Free Webinars page.
+Our monthly free public Chart Chat is on Sunday, so if you’d like to register for that, you can do that on our May Free Webinars page.